olets/zsh-test-runner-docs/src/content/docs/usage/examples.md

 <!-- TODO update link: `next` becomes `main`  -->

-- zsh-test-runner ships with [examples of how one might port zunit's and bats's idioms to zsh-test-runner](https://github.com/olets/zsh-test-runner/tree/next/examples).
+- zsh-test-runner ships with [examples of how one might port ZUnit's and Bats's idioms to zsh-test-runner](https://github.com/olets/zsh-test-runner/tree/next/examples).
 These also serve as an example of multi-file test suites.
-(The examples do not aim to be fully comprehensive or to have full parity; for full parity, lift the relevant idiomatic assertion's source from the other framework and use it in your tests).
+(The examples do not aim to be fully comprehensive or to have full parity with ZUnit or Bats).